csswizardry/csswizardry.github.com/_posts/2016-02-21-managing-typography-on-large-apps.md

 anything else, and then when it comes to building a page, we might semantically choose an `h3`, only to find it has an appearance which is completely unsuitable in its location.
-We chose our look and feel for a level of heading out of the context in which it might actually be used—we’ve very tightly coupled our semantic and stylistic decisions here, and we shouldn’t have done.
+We chose our look and feel for a level of heading out of the context in which it might actually be used — we’ve very tightly coupled our semantic and stylistic decisions here, and we shouldn’t have done.

 Think back to almost any project you’ve worked on.
 How many times has, say, an